addyosmani/backbone-fundamentals/backbone-fundamentals.md

 ## Stubs and mocks

-SinonJS also supports two other powerful features which are useful to be aware of: stubs and mocks.
+SinonJS also supports two other powerful features: stubs and mocks.
 Both stubs and mocks implement all of the features of the spy API, but have some added functionality.

 ### Stubs